This Is My Life (soundtrack)

-This Is My Life (Music from the Motion Picture) is the soundtrack album to the 1992 Nora Ephron film This Is My Life, released by Qwest Records, on April 14, 1992.
+This Is My Life (Music from the Motion Picture) is a soundtrack album by the American singer-songwriter Carly Simon.
+It is the soundtrack to the 1992 Nora Ephron film This Is My Life, released by Qwest Records, on April 14, 1992.

-The album consists of lyrical and instrumental songs written and performed by American singer-songwriter Carly Simon.
+The album consists of lyrical and instrumental songs written and performed by Simon.
 The single "Love of My Life" became a Billboard Adult Contemporary chart hit, peaking at No. 16, and remaining on the chart for 15 weeks.
 Simon made a music video for the song, which featured her son Ben Taylor, along with clips from the film.
 The song has been included on several compilations of Simon's work, including the three-disc box set Clouds in My Coffee (1995), the two-disc Anthology (2002), and the single-disc Reflections: Carly Simon's Greatest Hits (2004).

 The song "The Night Before Christmas" was also featured in the Ephron directed 1994 film Mixed Nuts, and included on its soundtrack album.
 Simon also included the song on her three-CD box set Clouds in My Coffee the following year, and it was additionally released as a promo CD single.
+In 2010, the song was included on the Borders special limited edition of Simon's 2002 album Christmas Is Almost Here.